jeffThompson/CreativeProgramming1/Assignments/Week01_RobotDrawings.md

 Building on the code examples you learned today, your assignment is to **generate one drawing of a robot using only code.** Use any combination of shapes, color, stroke, transparency, etc to make your robots as detailed as possible. **Your sketch should be 800 x 800 pixels, and exported as a PNG file.**

-Create a sketch called `LastnameFirstname_ROBOT`.
-The basic structure of your sketch will be:
+Create a sketch called `LastnameFirstname_ROBOT` – the basic structure will be:

     void setup() {
     	size(800,800);